-Our insiders paid an aggregate of \$25,000, or approximately \$0.007 per share, for the insider shares and our insiders (and/or their designees) will pay \$10.00 per unit for the private units, for an average price of approximately \$2.17 per share (assuming the over-allotment option has not been exercised and an aggregate of 487,500 insider shares have been forfeited as a result thereof), and, accordingly, you will experience immediate and substantial dilution from the purchase of our shares of common stock.
+Our insiders paid an aggregate of \$25,000, or approximately \$0.007 per share, for the insider shares and our insiders (and/or their designees) will pay \$10.00 per unit for the private units, for an average price of approximately \$1.91 per share (assuming the over-allotment option has not been exercised and an aggregate of 487,500 insider shares have been forfeited as a result thereof), and, accordingly, you will experience immediate and substantial dilution from the purchase of our shares of common stock.

 The difference between the public offering price per share and the pro forma net tangible book value per share of common stock after this offering constitutes the dilution to the investors in this offering.
 Our insiders acquired the insider shares for approximately \$0.007 per share and our insiders (and/or their designees) will acquire the private shares for \$10.00 per share, significantly contributing to this dilution.
-Upon consummation of this offering, you and the other new investors will incur an immediate and substantial dilution of approximately 89.8% or \$8.98 per share (the difference between the pro forma net tangible book value per share of \$1.02, and the initial offering price of \$10.00 per share), taking into account that the net tangible book value per share prior to this offering was (\$0.04).
-This is because investors in this offering will be contributing approximately 93.5% of the total amount paid to us for our outstanding shares of common stock after this offering but will only own 75.8% of our outstanding shares of common stock.
+Upon consummation of this offering, you and the other new investors will incur an immediate and substantial dilution of approximately 89.5% or \$8.95 per share (the difference between the pro forma net tangible book value per share of \$1.05, and the initial offering price of \$10.00 per share), taking into account that the net tangible book value per share prior to this offering was (\$0.11).
+This is because investors in this offering will be contributing approximately 94.4% of the total amount paid to us for our outstanding shares of common stock.
 Accordingly, the per-share purchase price you will be paying substantially exceeds our per share net tangible book value.